 - Drill – Pile the cards upside down and turn them over one at a time and call out what it shows.
 If playing in groups, flash a card one at a time at two students who race to call out the answer.

-- Name It – Flash a letter card one at a time to students and they can call out something that starts with that letter.
+- Name It – Flash a letter card one at a time to students, and they can call out something that starts with that letter.

-Put out letter flash cards or something to copy for letter formation.
-This way your student has a visual example to copy.
+Put out letter flashcards or something to copy for letter formation.
+This way, your student has a visual example to copy.
 They will enjoy practicing letter formation this way!

 I love using videos to help teach important skills.
 Using YouTube videos is great for our visual learners and those needing to move.
 Children love to watch and move along with the songs and videos.
-The alphabet videos below are a few of my personal favourites!
+The alphabet videos below are a few of my personal favorites!

 The Sesame Street channel on YouTube has this fabulous video from Usher and the gang!
 What kid doesn’t love Sesame Street?
 Those lovable puppets and Usher came together to sing a brand new alphabet song that will make your students want to dance and sing along!

 Having a good selection of alphabet books available in your classroom and for your small groups is essential.
 My favorite alphabet book is “Chicka, Chicka, Boom, Boom” by Bill Martin Jr. Here is a live read of the book by a child that you can show your class.

 Have Fun Teaching on YouTube has this simple video with a catchy tune that reviews the letter sounds with upper case letters flashing.